L1TnzO/geospatial-incident-platform/docs/frontend/dashboard.md

 The chart renders each incident type as a horizontal bar with responsive widths in either absolute counts or percentage mode.
 A segmented toggle switches the measurement, tooltips expose `{count} incidents ({percentage})`, and the footer includes refresh controls plus last-updated timestamps.
 Loading states display skeletons, errors surface retry buttons, and empty states nudge users to adjust filters.

+### Severity distribution donut chart

+- **Component:** `DashboardSeverityDistributionChart.tsx`
+- **Hook:** `useDashboardSeverityDistribution`
+- **Endpoint:** `GET /api/dashboard/incidents/severity-distribution`

+The donut chart visualises severity buckets via a conic-gradient slice keyed to the backend-provided `colorHex` palette.
+The centre callout highlights the total incident count, while the legend lists `{severity} · {count} · {percentage}` entries with matching swatches.
+Loading/error/empty states mirror the other widgets, and the **Refresh data** button reissues the request with cache-busting semantics.
+Tooltip labels and `aria-label`s expose the severity metadata for assistive technologies.

 ## Styling & responsiveness

 Dashboard-specific styles live in `src/styles/dashboard/dashboard.scss` and are already imported through `index.scss`.
 The grid layout: